Flareboltex/cse15l-lab-reports/Lab1.md

 Example 7<br>
 ![Image](Screenshot (39).png)<br>
 Absolute Path before command: /workspaces/cse15l-lab-reports<br>
-Running cat without an argument hangs waiting for the file name forcing a reload. <br><br>
+Running cat without an argument hangs waiting for and input and then outputs the same thing that was inputted.
+This is not an error, but is also not particularly useful and will likely force you to reload the terminal. <br><br>
 Example 8<br>
 ![Image](Screenshot (15).png)<br>
 Absolute Path before command: /workspaces/cse15l-lab-reports<br>